MicroStrategy/rest-api-docs/docs/common-workflows/retrieve-sql-statements-and-query-details/retrieve-grid-or-graph-query-details.md

 ---
-title: Workflow Sample - Retrieve Grid or Graph Query Details
+title: Workflow sample - Retrieve grid or graph query details
-sidebar_label: Retrieve Grid or Graph Query Details
+sidebar_label: Retrieve grid or graph query details
 description: This workflow sample demonstrates how to retrieve the query details of grids and graphs in a document instance.
 ---